 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 ISO and IEC shall not be held responsible for identifying any or all such patent rights.

-ISO/IEC TR 24772-8, was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 22, Programming languages, their environments and system software interfaces.
+ISO/IEC 24772-8, was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 22, Programming languages, their environments and system software interfaces.

 Introduction

 This Technical Report provides guidance for the programming language Fortran so that application developers considering Fortran or using Fortran will be better able to avoid the programming constructs that lead to vulnerabilities in software written in the Fortran language and their attendant consequences.
 This guidance can also be used by developers to select source code evaluation tools that can discover and eliminate some constructs that could lead to vulnerabilities in their software.
-This technical can also be used in comparison with companion technical reports and with the language-independent report, TR 24772-1, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.
+This technical can also be used in comparison with companion technical reports and with the language-independent report, 24772-1, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.

-This technical report part is intended to be used with TR 24772-1, which discusses programming language vulnerabilities in a language independent fashion.
+This technical report part is intended to be used with 24772-1, which discusses programming language vulnerabilities in a language independent fashion.

 It should be noted that this Technical Report is inherently incomplete.
 It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
 Any such report can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.